helium/HIP/0070-scaling-helium.md

 **Convert all Staked HNT to veHNT**

-All staked HNT at the time of the transition be automatically converted to veHNT with a minimum (as defined by HIP 51) six month lockup.
+All staked HNT at the time of the transition be automatically converted to veHNT with a minimum (as defined by [HIP 51][HIP 51]) six month lockup.
 This enables all staked HNT holders to continue to participate in the ecosystem by assigning their veHNT to a subDAO (IOT or MOBILE) in order to influence the DAO’s Utility Score, participate in new Subnetwork Proposals, or participate in overall governance of the Helium Network.

-According to HIPs 52 and 53 veHNT stakers will earn both IOT and MOBILE tokens, respectively, by staking their veHNT in support of these subDAOs and participating in their governance.
-The IOT (HIP 52) subDAO sets aside 6% of all emissions as does the MOBILE (HIP 53) DAO.
-A further elaboration of veHNT is also available in HIP 51.
+According to [HIP 52][HIP 52] and [HIP 53][HIP 53] veHNT stakers will earn both IOT and MOBILE tokens, respectively, by staking their veHNT in support of these subDAOs and participating in their governance.
+The IOT subDAO sets aside 6% of all emissions as does the MOBILE subDAO.
+A further elaboration of veHNT is also available in [HIP 51][HIP 51].

 **Reduce the cool-down period of Staked Validators**